pandalow/infoSpark/README.md

 ## 🌟 Project Overview

-InfoSpark AI is a local intelligent assistant extension based on Chrome's built-in AI, providing you with private and secure AI text processing capabilities.
-No API keys required, no internet connection needed - all processing is done locally on your device.
+InfoSpark AI is a Chrome extension that provides advanced text processing capabilities powered by Chrome's built-in AI.
+It enables features such as context-aware smart conversations, intelligent text completion, and text rewriting optimization.
+With customizable settings for tone, format, and length, InfoSpark AI adapts to your specific needs.
+All processing is done locally on your device, ensuring privacy and security without requiring API keys or an internet connection.

 ## ✨ Core Features